Teaneck, New Jersey: Crime

 According to the FBI's 2016 Uniform Crime Report, there were 497 crimes in the township in 2016 (vs. 490 in 2015), of which 72 were violent crimes (vs. 50 in 2015) and 425 non-violent crimes (440 in 2015).
 The 2016 total crime rate per thousand residents was 12.1 (vs. 12.0 in 2015).
 The violent crime rate per thousand residents for the State New Jersey was 2.2 and the non-violent crime rate 10.4.

 Gang violence hit Teaneck in July 2006 with the death of Ricky Lee Smith Jr., a teenager shot outside a house party by a member of the Bloods gang who had attended the party.
 In June 2007, the Township Council approved the hiring of five additional officers after the Chief of Police had requested the addition of 14 new officers to Teaneck's existing 98-member police force to establish a gang unit.

 Teaneck has received attention in the media due to sexual crimes committed against minors by New Jersey educators.
 Joseph White, former principal of Teaneck High School, pleaded guilty to official child endangerment in June 2006 and was sentenced to one year in prison.
 White had been charged in 2002 with fondling a 17-year-old student and was subsequently acquitted.
 James Darden, an award-winning former eighth grade teacher at Thomas Jefferson Middle School, was charged with sexual assault and misconduct in June 2007.
-He pleaded guilty in December 2007 to a charge of aggravated sexual assault and faces up to 8 years in prison when sentenced on January 18, 2008.
+He pleaded guilty in December 2007 to a charge of aggravated sexual assault.
+In 2008, James Darden was sentenced to eight years in prison, after admitting to having a two-year sexual relationship with a student that started when she was 13.
 In 2018 another incident took place: A substitute teacher was charged with sexual assault.
 He was ordered to surrender his teacher's license and was sentenced to probation.

 The December 1975 murder of Jean Diggs and her four children has never been solved.
 Police reported in 1977 that they had been unable to identify a perpetrator after two years and thousands of hours spent investigating the crime.

 A pair of killings hit Teaneck in 2010, with council watcher Joan Davis and software engineer Robert Cantor both killed in their homes, in cases that had not been solved in more than a year after the incidents.
 A conviction for the murder of Robert Cantor was made in 2015.